vmware/terraform-provider-vra/website/docs/d/vra_catalog_source_entitlement.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_catalog_source_entitlement"
+page_title: "VMware Aria Automation: vra_catalog_source_entitlement"
 description: A data source for catalog source entitlement.
 ---

-# Data Source: vra\_catalog\_source\_entitlement
+# Data Source: vra_catalog_source_entitlement

 > **Note**:  Deprecated - please use `vra_content_sharing_policy` instead.

-This data source provides information about a catalog source entitlement in vRA.
+This data source provides information about a catalog source entitlement.

 ## Example Usages

-This is an example of how to get a vRA catalog source entitlement by its id:
+This is an example of how to get a catalog source entitlement by its id:

 ```hcl
 data "vra_catalog_source_entitlement" "this" {